Men’s Therapy in Eugene

 Coping With Existence

 Many men turn to coping strategies such as working longer hours, drinking, using substances, overusing digital stimulation, withdrawing, or staying constantly occupied.
-These strategies offer short-term relief but often compound difficulties over time.
+These strategies often compound difficulties over time.

 Relationship Challenges

-Communication, emotional expression, and navigating conflict can be difficult.
+Communication, emotional expression, and navigating conflict can be difficult spaces for many men.
 Many of the patterns we inherit from culture or family do not provide the skills needed to work through relational tension in a healthy and connected way.

 Deeper Existential Concerns